SO, WHAT IS A COVER LETTER?

 It’s the writing, not the writer, that’s important … but the agent or judge does want to know about you too.
 They especially want to know why you were the one person who could write this book.
 And it’s true – no one else could write the book you’ve written.
 So tell us why.
 Did your job as a psychiatrist inspire the analysis of your antagonist’s motivation?
 Do you live in the idyllic town where the book is set?
 Have you studied the era of your historical novel?
 Share relevant details about yourself.

 The agent or judge also wants evidence that you are a writer.
 You’re not just someone who thinks they have a novel in them; you take your craft seriously.
-If you can, share what magazines your short fiction has been published in, the competitions you’ve been listed for or the creative writing courses you’ve completed.
+If you can, share what magazines your short fiction has been published in, the competitions you’ve been listed in or the creative writing courses you’ve completed.
 If you don’t have that kind of experience, share anything that tells us you’re serious.
 Join a writer’s workshop group and tell us about that.
 Attend an online masterclass (like the ones BPA runs) and mention that.
 Experiment with writing in different forms and tell us about it.
-If you can’t manage those, share which contemporary authors have inspired you, so it’s clear that you’re well read.
+Share which contemporary authors have inspired you, so it’s clear that you’re well read.
 Just don’t put, ‘This is my first attempt at writing fiction,’ and leave it at that.
 It doesn’t inspire confidence.

 So, keep it formal, make sure it’s eloquent, and try to get some flow into it.
 When you read it aloud, it should sound natural.
 If it doesn’t, it might be that you haven’t varied sentence length, that you’ve used rigid language, or simply that you’re trying too hard.
 As formal as a cover letter should be, you want your enthusiasm for this novel you’ve spent so long writing to imbue the lines.